-Soccer star Landon Donovan will make his final appearance with the U.S. Men's National Team at Rentschler Field in October.
+Soccer star Landon Donovan made his final appearance with the U.S. Men's National Team at Rentschler Field tonight.

 Over the course of 15 years, Donovan has become the most accomplished player in team history and holds several team records, including the most goals and most assists.